suqinglong/puppeteer/src/test/README.md

-# files
+## directory structure

-demoTaskData.ts contains demo task's every site. you can see the task data structor in it.
+demoTaskData.ts contains demo task data.

-memoryTest.ts is a script that see how many browser is running, and how may tabs opened in each browser.
+memoryTest.ts is a script that watch how many browser instance running and how many tabs opened.

-template.test.config.ts is template file for testing config. you should copy it and modify your own file to test.
+template.test.config.ts is template file for testing config. you should copy it and modify arguments to test.

 ```shell
 copy template.test.config.ts test.config.ts